-I've often wondered how far love spells like these really reach.
+I've often wondered how far love spells like these can reach.
 I mean, did women hundreds miles away suddenly feel the need to make their way towards Sunnydale?
 It's also probably a good thing that the spell only worked on humans or human-like creatures (like vampires); can you imagine if female animals also influenced by such a spell?

 Even More Supplies to Make Those Brews and Concoctions

 Sliver of Mirror